Surrogacy in California

 Same-sex couples — married or unmarried — have identical access to all California surrogacy protections, including pre-birth parentage orders and birth certificate naming rights.

 For international same-sex male couples, California allows an initial birth certificate naming the biological father and gestational carrier, followed by a second certificate naming both fathers with no mention of the surrogate.
-The non-biological parent can also obtain a second-parent adoption based solely on the child’s California birth — even if neither intended parent is a California resident, as long as the surrogate delivered in California.
+The non-biological parent can also obtain a second-parent adoption based solely on the child’s California birth.

 California also allows same-sex parents to choose how they’re listed on the birth certificate: as “father,” “mother,” or “parent” — a protection codified since January 1, 2016.